 The National Strategy also referred to a need to raise awareness of the importance of digital literacy and to include a measure of digital literacy as part of the National Assessment of English reading.
 The inclusion of a test of digital reading in PIRLS 2016 (the e-PIRLS assessment) should provide some initial insights into the performance of pupils in Fourth class on digital reading tasks, and also point to infrastructural issues that could arise if digital literacy were to be assessed in future National Assessments of English reading.
-It would also seem important, both in the context of developing and implementing the revised mathematics curriculum at primary level, and in planning for future National Assessments of Mathematics, to ensure that adequate attention is paid to the use of ICTs in mathematics, given that Irish 15-year olds in PISA do less well on tests of computer-based mathematics, compared with paper-based mathematics.
+It would also seem important, both in the context of developing and implementing the revised mathematics, to ensure that adequate attention is paid to the use of ICTs in mathematics, given that Irish 15-year olds in PISA do less well on tests of computer-based mathematics, compared with paper-based mathematics.